aknot242/f5xc-lab-mcn-practical/labapp/app/markdown/manipulation.md

 Since web traffic has been traversing proxies, engineers have needed to alter HTTP content for increased observability ([XFF](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For)), performance ([cache-control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)), or other reasons ([JWT](https://en.wikipedia.org/wiki/JSON_Web_Token)).
 "Proxy Pass" functionality has been part of web servers since the early Apache days.
-Adding, removing, or altering HTTP Headers is tablestakes for ADCs, CDNs, and software-based load balancers.
+Adding, removing, and altering Headers are tablestakes for ADCs, CDNs, and software-based load balancers.
 F5 XC App Connect enables this functionality granularly on routes or broadly on the load balancer.